Random Effects Model: Assumptions and GLS Estimation

 Finally, we need to know whether we should estimate the Fixed Effects or the Random Effects Model.
 We must decide which model is more appropriate based on the dataset and research objectives.
 This decision mostly comes down to 2 considerations.

 First, we must decide the importance of time-invariant variables in our research.
-Random Effects model can be preferred we must include certain time-invariant variables in our study.
+If we need to include certain time-invariant variables in our study, researchers may prefer the Random Effects model.
 This is because the Fixed Effects Model cannot accommodate time-invariant variables.
 Therefore, we may have to use the Random Effects Model or Correlated Random Effects model.

-Second, we must ensure whether the critical assumption of the Random Effects model is satisfied or not.
+Secondly, we need to verify if we satisfy the critical assumption of the Random Effects model.
 If the cross-sectional or time effects are correlated with the independent variables, then we cannot use the Random Effects Model.
 We have to use the Fixed Effects mode in such a case.
 Here, we can use the Hausman Test to choose between the Fixed and Random Effects Models.

 Further, we can also check whether the Random Effects are significant in the model or not.
 The Lagrange Multiplier Test for Random Effects can be used for this purpose.